 A dream 20-years in the making – since Chapman University brought football back to campus in 1994 after a 62-year hiatus – became reality this season as the Panthers reached the grand stage of the Division III football world.

 The final outcome wasn’t what Chapman fans hoped for, but watching Panther football bring home Chapman University’s first SCIAC championship and NCAA Division III playoff berth was a ride worth watching.
 The Panthers fell, 55-24, to Linfield College in Oregon this weekend.
 Complete game coverage is available at Chapman Athletics.

 By Brian Kirwan ’13 Chapman University’s Student Athlete Advisory Committee (SAAC) recently hosted nearly 100 athletes from the Southern California chapter of the Special Olympics for a basketball clinic in Harold Hutton Sports Center.
 The event was in partnership with NCAA Division III and the Special Olympics.
-The goal was to foster a mutual learning
+The goal was

 The third time was the charm for the Chapman University women’s lacrosse team on Saturday.
 The Panthers earned a berth in the SCIAC Championships finals with a 13-10 comeback win over host Occidental College at Jack Kemp Stadium on Saturday morning.
-Oxy had defeated Chapman twice during the regular season, including just a week earlier
+Oxy had defeated Chapman twice during the regular season, including just

 Freshman sprinter Lauren Deats put an exclamation mark on her impressive rookie season, setting a pair of Chapman University records at the SCIAC Track & Field Championships hosted by Occidental College on Friday and Saturday.
 Read more at the Athletics website.